asteriogonzalez/flowmonitor/README.md

 # flowmonitor
 This module allows you to monitorize the file system looking for changes and fires actions based on user handlers that are attached to the flow core.

+## Events

+Events are `created`, `modified`, `moved` and `deleted` file or directories.

+Another useful event is `quite` that will be fired once when an specific elapsed time has passed after last modification of the monitorized tree.
+This event can be setup for long term processes.

 ## Handler Plugings

 ###  Pelican for (.md) markdown files